 It is likely that with similar evidence as brought forth in the Texas case, North Carolina could also make a similar finding against undue influence.

 To conclude, most people hope to avoid a legal challenge when they pass away.
 Notably, however, often a Will is not challenged until a person dies.
 North Carolina law now permits a process referred to as a “living probate,” where a person can initiate a legal proceeding during their lifetime to avoid a challenge to a Will after death.
 In North Carolina with the living probate, the Texas testator could have guaranteed that his Will and the wishes expressed within the Will could not be challenged after his death.
-During an estate planning consultation with the Elder Law Practice Group of CSH Law, our experienced attorneys will discuss with our clients all details regarding his or her family, assets, and general well-being before getting into the specific terms of a Will or Trust.
+During an estate planning consultation with the Elder Law Practice Group of Cranfill Sumner, our experienced attorneys will discuss with our clients all details regarding his or her family, assets, and general well-being before getting into the specific terms of a Will or Trust.
 We are personally present at the Will signing, along with two disinterested witnesses from our practice and explain to a client (as testator) the terms of the Will in order to make sure that the provisions adhere to his or her testamentary intent.
 We take these issues seriously and will decline to prepare or witness estate-planning documents for a client if the client lacks capacity or is being unduly influenced.
 As such, we will have no problem defending our work product if our client’s Will is ever challenged on the basis of capacity or undue influence upon his or her death.
 Let us know how we can help you craft an estate plan that meets your every goal.